jquant/jai-sdk/docs/source/1-overview/fraud_detection.rst

 Firstly, you'll need to install the JAI package and generate your auth key, as explained in the :ref:`Getting Started <source/1-overview/getting_started:Getting Started>` section.

-With your authentication key, start authenticating in your JAI account:
+With your authentication key, start authentication in your JAI account:

 .. code-block:: python